Description

 Risk and Exploitability

-The CVSS score is not available and the EPSS score is not reported, so the overall risk is unclear from publicly available metrics.
+The CVSS score is 7.5 and the EPSS score is less than 1%, indicating a moderate‑severity flaw with a low likelihood of exploitation, yet the overall risk remains somewhat unclear from publicly available metrics.
 The vulnerability is not listed in the CISA KEV catalog, indicating that no widely known, actively exploited exploits have been documented.
 Attackers would need to compromise the renderer process, which typically requires local code execution or exploitation of another plugin, so the attack vector is not trivially reachable from a remote connection.
 However, if such compromise occurs, the ability to read sensitive, cross‑origin data could be abused for credential theft or privacy violations.
 Given the information, the likelihood of exploitation is moderate but not negligible, and the potential impact is significant if the attacker gains access to the affected Chrome instance.

 Remediation